pierreh1234/portugol-/README.md

-# portugol- do 1ads brazil
+# portugol- media do 1ads brazil